jestenough/code-challenges/collections/learngo/16-slices/questions/5-slice-header.md

 ## What is a slice header?
 1. The first element of a slice value
 2. The first element of the backing array
-3. A tiny data structure that describes all or some part of a backing array *CORRECT*
+3. A tiny data structure that describes all or some part of a backing array
 4. A data structure that contains the elements of a slice

 > **3:** Yes!
 It's just a tiny data structure with three numeric fields.